CanadaLast Updated: May 2014

 - Hague Convention Information

 Canada is not considered a country of origin in intercountry adoption.
-Only 14 Canadian orphans have received U.S. immigrant visas in the past five fiscal years.
-The information provided is intended primarily to assist in extremely rare adoption cases from Canada, including adoptions of Canada children by relatives in the United States, as well as adoptions from third countries by Americans living in Canada.
+The information provided is intended primarily to assist in extremely rare adoption cases from Canada, including adoptions of Canada children by relatives in the United States, as well as adoptions from third countries by U.S. citizens living in Canada.

 - Who Can Adopt

 In addition to the U.S. requirements, prospective adoptive parents need to meet Canadian requirements.
 In Canada, and the provinces and territories are responsible for adoption matters, and prospective adoptive parents should contact the relevant provincial or territorial Central Authority for specific information on eligibility requirements to adopt, including any age, marriage, and income requirements.

 Because Canada is party to the Hague Adoption Convention, children from Canada must meet the requirements of the Convention in order to be eligible for adoption.
 In addition to Canada’s requirements, a child must meet the definition of Convention adoptee to be eligible for an immigrant visa that will allow you to bring him or her to the United States.